 Set aside the same time each day to move your bowels.
 Typically, this works best first thing in the morning.
 Sit on the toilet for 15-20 minutes.
 Over time, your body will learn to have regular bowel movements at the same time each day.

 Biofeedback may be effective in certain conditions.
 By working with a therapist, you learn how to control certain muscles that can help you to move your bowels.

 Work with your doctor to treat other conditions that may be causing your constipation.

-If you are taking medicine that causes constipation, talk to your doctor to find out if you can take another drug.
+If you are taking medication that causes constipation, talk to your doctor to find out if you can take a different medication.